peteroupc/CBOR/docs/PeterO.Cbor.CBORException.md

         string message,
         System.Exception innerException);

 Initializes a new instance of the [PeterO.Cbor.CBORException](PeterO.Cbor.CBORException.md) class.
-Uses the given message and inner exception.
+Uses the specified message and inner exception.

 <b>Parameters:</b>